MrezaSherkati/MRSherkati/index.md

 lexical analyzer, semantic analyzer and error processing for simple precedence grammar with C++ programming language.

-- **CPU Design:** Implemented a simple CPU with Verilog Programming Language.
+- **CPU Design:** Implemented a simple CPU with Verilog.

-- **FFT Filter:** Implemented a FFT filter with VHDL Programming Language for the FPGA course project.
+- **FFT Filter:** Implemented a FFT filter with VHDL for the FPGA course project.

 - **Designing a Timer in ATMEGA 32 Microprocessor:** Implemented a timer in ATmega 32 Microprocessor with Assembly Programming Language.